Why are the documentation requirements for the Resident parking permit so strict?

 Why can’t I find parking even though I have a Business parking permit?

 There is simply not enough curb space to provide parking for everyone who chooses to drive to work in Hoboken.
 Your Business parking permit allows you to park in permit parking areas (white sign), but does not guarantee you a spot.
 You are encouraged to consider the many transit options available in Hoboken, or walk or ride a bicycle to work if you live nearby.
-If you must drive to Hoboken and find that you are regularly having trouble parking on street, Business parking permit holders may purchase discounted “coupons” to park in city-owned Hudson Street and Midtown parking garages, which are a short walk from most locations in Hoboken.
-Under no circumstances may Business parking permit holders park at a meter for more than two (2) hours.
+If you must drive to Hoboken and find that you are regularly having trouble parking on street, Business parking permit holders may join our HHELPR program to park in city-owned Hudson Street and Midtown parking garages.
+Under no circumstances may Business parking permit holders park at a meter for more than four (4) hours.

 What options do I have for parking immediately in front of a residence?